ZPascal/pretix-docker-compose/README.md

 # pretix-docker-compose
-The repository includes a Pretix Docker compose configuration
+The repository includes a Pretix Docker compose configuration.